Hardest-hit China, South Korea Count 767 New Virus Cases

-As the worst-hit areas of Asia continued to struggle with a new virus, with hundreds more cases reported Thursday in South Korea and China, worries about infection and containment spread across the globe.
+As the worst-hit areas of Asia continued to struggle with a viral epidemic, with hundreds more cases reported Thursday in South Korea and China, worries about infection and containment spread across the globe.

 For the first time, the coronavirus has caused more new cases outside China, the epicenter of the outbreak, than inside the country.
 With Brazil on Wednesday confirming Latin America's first case, the virus has reached every continent but Antarctica.